In Senate rematch, Democrats hope for an Espy upset but remain realistic about Mississippi politics

 In a live-stream video Monday night, Espy joined Sen. Edward J. Markey (D-Mass.) and Patrick, who said he believes Mississippians are “living in a covid era where the promises and expectations of Republican leadership have been exposed for the emptiness that they are, so they are more open to a practical, aspirational and progressive problem-solver like Mike.”

-Cases and hospitalizations recently have risen in Mississippi where the novel coronavirus has claimed the lives of more than 3,230 people.
+Cases and hospitalizations recently have risen in Mississippi, where the novel coronavirus has claimed the lives of more than 3,230 people.

 Speaking at the Canton event, Espy praised supporters for social distancing and wearing masks.
 “We have to follow science, we have to follow intellect.
 My mask keeps you safe, your mask keeps me safe.
 If we just do the right thing, we can keep Mississippi safe,” he said.